kyeager4/KentStateData/dates/README.md

 In July 2014, I transcribed the starting and ending dates for the academic years 2014 through 2018.
 In October 2015, I added dates for the academic year 2012-2013.

 ### Transcription Notes
 I have entered the data in such a way that the starting date of a semester will always be the Monday of the first week of classes, and the ending date will always be the Sunday at the end of finals week.
+In the original Kent State files, some of the given semester start dates are on Tuesday; this happens when Martin Luther King Day falls on the Monday of the first week of the semester.

 The actual data pulled from the PDF documents was simply the dates corresponding to "Fall Classes Begin", "Fall Fall Final Examinations", "Spring Classes Begin", and "Spring Final Examinations".
 That is, the starting and ending dates for the winter and summer semesters are simply chosen to be the day after the start or end of the fall or spring semesters.
 (This way, the semester periods are mutually exclusive and exhaustive.
 Any date will be able to be classified into exactly one of the periods.)